-Before joining VACE, Santiago worked for more than a year as a Financial Analyst at Grupo Mexgal, a controlling entity of ports and transportation companies in Mexico.
+Before joining VACE, he worked for more than a year as a Financial Analyst at Grupo Mexgal, a controlling company of ports and transportation

-Alejandro holds a Bachelor’s Degree in Business Engineering at the Instituto Tecnológico Autónomo de Mexico (ITAM).
+Santiago holds a Bachelor’s Degree in Economics with specialty in Finance from Instituto Tecnológico Autónomo de México (ITAM).

 Prior to joining VACE Partners in 2022, Eduardo worked as an Analyst in Grupo Expansion, Mexico’s second-largest magazine publisher and owner of several titles such as Expansion, Quien and Life & Style.

 Eduardo holds a Bachelor’s Degree in Economics with specialty in Finance from Instituto Tecnológico Autónomo de Mexico (ITAM).